Cash Alternative Strategy Update – Solution to low deposit interest rates

 * Source: Financial Express Analytics

 All investors are aware of the poor to no return from cash deposits, a situation which is unlikely to change for quite a long time to come.
-We recently launched the Cash Alternative Strategy, which incorporates a range of very low volatility funds which offer a return significantly better than cash without involving a high degree of risk.
+Our recently launched Cash Alternative Strategy, which incorporates a range of very low volatility funds which offer a return significantly better than cash without involving a high degree of risk, grew by 1.1% over the quarter.
 We are strongly of the view that cash rich clients should be looking to switch at least part of their cash holdings into such a strategy.

 Gold and Oil

-Gold has risen by 8%* in dollar terms since the start of the year and continued market uncertainty may provide further support for gold over the coming months.
-Dollar weakness has, and may continue to eat up most of these gains for euro based investors.
+Gold has risen by 10%* in dollar terms since the start of the year but is actually down marginally when converted to euros.
+The uncertain background will provide ongoing support for the gold price.
 We would reiterate our view that a small exposure to gold in your portfolio is worth considering.
-Oil markets continue to be hugely unpredictable as evidenced by the recent sharp fall in the price.
-A barrel of oil is trading at $48 currently compared with $57 at the start of the year.
-We see no prospect of a sustained recovery in this commodity.
+Oil markets have recovered over recent months and a barrel of oil is now trading at $57, unchanged since the beginning of the year.
+We see no prospect of a sustained recovery in the foreseeable future.

 * Source: Financial Express Analytics